-The term waste is defined in California Water Code section 13050(d) and includes “any and all other waste substances, liquid, solid, gaseous, or radioactive, associated with human habitation.”
-Project activities that are covered by this Order are expected to result in discharges of waste or threatened discharges of waste that could affect the quality of the waters of the state.
-As a result of vegetation management, large woody debris, downed vegetation,and masticated material will be discharged in locations and in manners that could affect the quality of the waters of the state.
-These discharges will occur in quantities and at locations and times that would not occur under natural conditions and are therefore waste discharges associated with human activity and habitation.
-In addition, vegetation management activities will reduce canopy cover, which can lead to erosion and sediment discharge to waters of the state as well as an increase of temperature in waters of the state.
-Mechanized equipment used for vegetation management and sediment removal can also result in erosion and discharges of sediment and petroleum products from equipment into waters of the state.
-Livestock used for herbivory treatment can result in discharge of bacteria and introduction of invasive species.
-Discharges of sediment, heat, petroleum products, and livestock waste are discharges of waste associated with human activity and habitation that have the potential to affect the quality of the waters of the state.
+The term waste is defined in California Water Code section 13050(d) and includes, in part, “any and all other waste substances, liquid, solid, gaseous, or radioactive, associated with human habitation, or of human or animal origin.”
+Project activities that are covered by this Order are expected to result in discharges of waste or threatened discharges of waste that could affect the quality of the surface waters of the state.
+As a result of vegetation management, large woody debris, downed vegetation, masticated material, and sediment will be discharged in locations and in manners that could affect the quality of the surface waters of the state.
+These discharges will occur in quantities and at locations and times that would not occur under natural conditions and constitute discharges of waste associated with human habitation.
+In addition, vegetation management activities will reduce canopy cover, which can lead to erosion and sediment discharge to surface waters of the state as well as an increase of temperature in surface waters of the state.
+Mechanized equipment used for vegetation management and sediment removal can also result in erosion and discharges of sediment and petroleum products from equipment into surface waters of the state.
+Animals used for herbivory treatment can result in discharge of waste, including bacteria and the introduction of invasive species.
+Discharges of sediment, heat, petroleum products, and animal waste are discharges of waste associated with human habitation that have the potential to affect the quality of the surface waters of the state.

-The formal process by the Central Coast Water Board of adopting individual waste discharge requirements (WDRs) after receipt of a report of waste discharge (application or ROWD) from dischargers is a several-month-long process that could unduly delay implementation of fire and flood risk reduction projects.
+Pursuant to California Water Code section 13260(a), persons conducting the activities that are the subject of this Order are required to file a report of waste discharge (application or ROWD) containing information required by the Central Coast Water Board and obtain waste discharge requirements (WDRs).
+The formal process by the Central Coast Water Board of adopting individual WDRs after receipt of a ROWD from dischargers is a several-month-long process that could unduly delay implementation of fire and flood risk reduction projects.
 General WDRs provide both the Central Coast Water Board and Dischargers with an efficient regulatory mechanism for certain types of discharges of waste not regulated under Clean Water Act sections 404 and 401.
 The development of an efficient regulatory mechanism will streamline implementation of activities regulated by the Order.

 BASIN PLAN